Lance Bass knows a thing or two about being in boy bands. One of the clones even does *NSYNC's signature "Bye Bye Bye" move.

 Write What You Know: Alex Hirsch based the series on the childhood summers he and his twin sister spent camping with their great-aunt.

 Write Who You Know: Dipper is based on Alex Hirsch himself and each of the other main characters on people he knows.
-Mabel is based on Hirsch's twin sister Ariel, Grunkle Stan on their Grandpa Stan, Soos on Hirsch's one-time roommate Jesus and Wendy on a girl he had a crush on in his youth (rumored to be Lauren Faust).
+Mabel is based on Hirsch's twin sister Ariel, Grunkle Stan on their Grandpa Stan, Soos on Hirsch's one-time roommate Jesus and Wendy on a girl he had a crush on in his youth.